atpay/button-generator/README.md

 ## Templates

-When using two-click buttons in emails, you want to make sure that they are compatible in as many environments (clients/browsers/devices) as possible.
-This can be a painstaking task because all environments render buttons differently.
-Buttons generated with this tool are cross-platform and cross-browser compatible.
-This means that the two-click experience can be enjoyed on over 93% of browser, platform, and device combinations.
-The generator uses domain targeting and outputs html from a specific template depending on the email parameter.
-These templates include two sets of buttons.
-A CSS rule set will determine which button will be displayed on the end users device and browser.
-For more information on cross compatibility, visit https://www.atpay.com/cross-compatible-mailto-links-mobile-browsers.

 The generator uses a set of four default templates located in "lib/atpay/button/templates/".
 The yahoo.liquid template will be used for yahoo emails.
 The default.liquid template is for all other email providers.
 There are also versions prefixed with "wrap_" that will be used if the wrap parameter is set to "true".
 These "wrapped" templates are simply versions with a styled div that hold the buttons.